b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/CAFFEINE.md

 &nbsp;

 Dr. Boud, what are you trying to demonstrate by citing this study???
 "Don't drink three gallons of coffee"?
-Did we really need divine revelation to tell us that?
+Does anyone really need divine revelation to tell us that?

 If the Word of Wisdom was meant to help us avoid the [lethal dose](https://en.wikipedia.org/wiki/Lethal_dose) of caffeine (as identified in 2005 by *two case reports*) then don't you think God would have been more clear than "hot drinks"?
 If 5g of caffeine is the point where it becomes problematic, wouldn't one of the prior fifteen prophets of God be able to identify that?
 You can also overdose on vitamins ([1](https://www.healthline.com/nutrition/can-you-overdose-on-vitamins), [2](https://www.medicinenet.com/vitamin_toxicity_what_happens_if_you_overdose/article.htm), [3](https://www.healthline.com/health/food-nutrition/is-it-possible-to-have-a-vitamin-c-overdose)), [acetaminophen](https://www.webmd.com/a-to-z-guides/tylenol-acetaminophen-poisoning), nutmeg ([1](https://www.healthline.com/health/high-on-nutmeg), [2](https://nutritionfacts.org/blog/nutmeg-toxicity/)), [capsaicin](https://www.aatbio.com/resources/toxicity-lethality-median-dose-td50-ld50/capsaicin), [sucrose](https://www.aatbio.com/resources/toxicity-lethality-median-dose-td50-ld50/sucrose), and salt ([1](https://pmc.ncbi.nlm.nih.gov/articles/PMC5537768/), [2](https://www.chefsresource.com/how-much-salt-is-lethal/), [3](https://www.sciencedirect.com/science/article/pii/S0099176720300544)).
 Oddly enough, since many of those things aren't naturally found in "hot drinks," I haven't found any Ensign articles [warning us against spicy peppers](https://www.churchofjesuschrist.org/search?facet=all&lang=eng&page=1&query=%22capsaicin%22&type=web) that could kill you.